-When you reach retirement, you can purchase an annuity or enter into income drawdown via Capped Drawdown or Flexible Drawdown.
-You can take up to 25% of your fund as a tax-free cash lump sum and leave the remainder of your pension fund invested for capital growth.
+When you reach retirement you have a number of options.
+This most popular two being: to purchase an Annuity or enter into Flexi-Access Drawdown.
+Either way you can take up to 25% of your fund as a tax-free cash lump sum.

-In the meantime, you can take income as and when you need it from the fund; subject to certain Inland Revenue limits.
-However, you are not obliged to take any income at all if you do not need it.
+When using FAD you can take income as and when you need it.
+There are no limits on the amount of income you can take, and you are not obliged to take any at all if you do not need it.

-Income Drawdown enables you to defer the annuity option for as long as you wish, so that you don’t need to make an immediate decision about spouse’s, civil partner’s or dependent’s benefits.
+- FAD enables you to defer the Annuity option for as long as you wish, so that you don’t need to make an immediate decision about spouse’s, civil partner’s or dependent’s benefits

-For this reason we always recommend Income Drawdown schemes are reviewed at least annually.
+For this reason, we always recommend that FAD schemes are reviewed at least annually.